Learn about and understand technologies that are part of access control systems.

-Access control has been a very common technique extensively used from the ancient times to restrict persons or risk factors from accessing any secure place, asset or people.
+Access control has been a very common technique extensively used from ancient times to restrict persons or risk factors from accessing any secure place, asset, or people.
 The human intervened techniques would be used in old ages, but numerous modern technologies have been adopted in the access control techniques nowadays.
-Despite the use of latest technologies, the basic principle of access control is still all about restricting/granting the access to who, what, when?
+Despite the use of the latest technologies, the basic principle of access control is still all about restricting/granting access to who, what, when?

 Let’s expand on the access control technologies in chronicle order.
-First ever technology used in access control was physical access control.
-It would use the physical barriers to restrict access, such as fences, trenches, walls and other hurdles.
+The first-ever technology used in access control was physical access control.
+It would use the physical barriers to restrict access, such as fences, trenches, walls, and other hurdles.

 The second era of access control was the mechanical era of physical access control.
-In mechanical access control technology, the mechanical locks and manual controls based on human intervention were used.
-The mechanical technology remained in-use for very long periods; even today, this technology is being extensively used along with the modern technologies.
-In this technology, mechanical locks and keys are used through human intervention to operate it.
+In mechanical access control technology, mechanical locks and manual controls based on human intervention were used.
+Mechanical technology remained in-use for very long periods; even today, this technology is being extensively used along with modern technologies.
+In this technology, mechanical locks and keys are used through human intervention to operate them.

 Modern technologies – commonly known as digital or logical access control technologies – are being used to safeguard both physical resources as well as logical resources.
-These technologies include, intelligent hardware components powered by the backend software platform and integrated through modern communication technologies.
-The human physical intervention has almost been eliminated in the operations of these access control technologies.
+These technologies include intelligent hardware components powered by the backend software platform and integrated through modern communication technologies.
+Human physical intervention has almost been eliminated in the operations of these access control technologies.
 Every modern access control technology qualifies as the best access control technology in one way or the other.

 The list of best access control technologies contains the technologies that are mostly used for communication between different components of the access control system (ACS).
 So, let’s have short access control technology overviews:

-Near Field Communication (NFC): Two NFC enabled devices establish a communication medium through an air interface by developing electromagnetic induction field between the two when they are brought near to each other.
+Near Field Communication (NFC): Two NFC-enabled devices establish a communication medium through an air interface by developing an electromagnetic induction field between the two when they are brought near to each other.
 These access control devices work at 13.56 MHz frequency within the range of 1.6 inches.

 Radio Frequency Identification (RFID): In this technology credential information is stored on a tag that is attached to a carrier.
-When come in proximity to the reader device, electromagnetic waves are generated and captured to read the information and allow/deny access.
+When comes to proximity to the reader device, electromagnetic waves are generated and captured to read the information and allow/deny access.

 Physical Access Control System (PACS): This is based on personal information card verification (PIV) card and card reader.
-This technology is used for government and security related areas.
-It involves two step authentication process.
+This technology is used for government and security-related areas.
+It involves a two-step authentication process.

-Power over Ethernet (PoE): This technology uses cables that carry both data signals and power to supply the access control components like IP cameras, telephones, access controller, routers, access points and other elements.
-This is very cost effective access control technology.
+Power over Ethernet (PoE): This technology uses cables that carry both data signals and power to supply the access control components like IP cameras, telephones, access controllers, routers, access points, and other elements.
+This is a very cost-effective access control technology.

-Mobile Access Control: The mobile devices are converted into electronic key fobs by installing application on it, which uses wireless technology for communication.
+Mobile Access Control: The mobile devices are converted into electronic key fobs by installing an application on them, which uses wireless technology for communication.
 The mobile device can also be used to manage and control the entire access control system of a particular area or building.

-Bluetooth Access control: This uses the power of Bluetooth enabled devices.
-The data transferred between two devices through frequency hopping spectrum spread radio interface, which operates in ISM band of frequency.
+Bluetooth Access control: This uses the power of Bluetooth-enabled devices.
+The data transferred between two devices through a frequency hopping spectrum spread radio interface, which operates in the ISM band of frequency.
 It is effective up to 800 feet distance and 50Mbit/sec data rate.